Habit: Goals

 The habit–goal interface or interaction is constrained by the particular manner in which habits are learned and represented in memory.
 Specifically, the associative learning underlying habits is characterized by the slow, incremental accrual of information over time in procedural memory.
 Habits can either benefit or hurt the goals a person sets for themselves.

 Goals guide habits by providing the initial outcome-oriented motivation for response repetition.
 In this sense, habits are often a trace of past goal pursuit.
 Although, when a habit forces one action, but a conscious goal pushes for another action, an oppositional context occurs.
 When the habit prevails over the conscious goal, a capture error has taken place.

 Behavior prediction is also derived from goals.
 Behavior prediction acknowledges the likelihood that a habit will form, but in order to form that habit, a goal must have been initially present.
 The influence of goals on habits is what makes a habit different from other automatic processes in the mind.

-The following is a description of a classic goal devaluation experiment (from a Scientific American MIND guest blog post called Should Habits or Goals Direct Your Life?
-It Depends) which demonstrates the difference between goal-directed and habitual behavior: A series of elegant experiments conducted by Anthony Dickinson and colleagues in the early 1980s at the University of Cambridge in England clearly exposes the behavioral differences between goal-directed and habitual processes.
-Basically, in the training phase, a rat was trained to press a lever in order to receive some food.
-Then, in a second phase, the rat was placed in a different cage without a lever and was given the food, but it was made ill whenever it ate the food.
-This caused the rat to "devalue" the food, because it associated the food with being ill, without directly associating the action of pressing the lever with being ill.
-Finally, in the test phase, the rat was placed in the original cage with the lever.
-(To prevent additional learning, no food was delivered in the test phase.)
-Rats that had undergone an extensive training phase continued to press the lever in the test phase even though the food was devalued; their behavior was called habitual.
-Rats that had undergone a moderate training phase did not, and their behavior was called goal-directed. … [G]oal-directed behavior is explained by the rat using an explicit prediction of the consequence, or outcome, of an action to select that action.
-If the rat wants the food, it presses the lever, because it predicts that pressing the lever will deliver the food.
-If the food has been devalued, the rat will not press the lever.
-Habitual behavior is explained by a strong association between an action and the situation from which the action was executed.
-The rat presses the lever when it sees the lever, not because of the predicted outcome.